embroider-build/embroider/packages/legacy-inspector-support/README.md

 # @embroider/legacy-inspector-support

-This package provides a compat integration to allow the ember-inspector to load modules provided by ember-source to correctly function.
-This implementation is intended to be a **legacy** feature and should be phased out as more functionality is improved in the inspector and it starts to consume public APIs from ember-sourse to provide the same features.
+This package provides a compat integration to allow the ember-inspector to load modules provided by ember-source.
+This implementation is intended to be a **legacy** feature and should be phased out as the inspector starts to consume public APIs from ember-source instead of importing modules directly.

 ## Usage

-For any app with an ember-source version >=4.8 you need to import the `seteupInspector()` function from `@embroider/legacy-inspector-support/ember-source-4.8` and pass your `Application` subclass into the fucnction.
+For any app with an ember-source version >=4.12 you need to import the `setupInspector()` function from `@embroider/legacy-inspector-support/ember-source-4.12` and pass your `Application` subclass into the function.

 ```js
 import Application from '@ember/application';